ysthakur/STAT400-Notes/main.typ

 1. Calculate the first $k$ population moments
 2. Derive a system of $k$ equations by equating each $i$th population moment to the $i$th sample moment.
 3. Find solutions to the system, if they exist.
 These are the MoM estimators.

+Method of Moments estimators can be biased.

 == Maximum Likelihood Estimators (MLEs)